MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/write-plugin-extend-business-processes.md

 ---
-title: "Write plug-ins to extend business processes (Developer Guide for Dynamics 365 for Customer Engagement apps) | MicrosoftDocs"
+title: "Write plug-ins to extend business processes (Developer Guide for Dynamics 365 Customer Engagement (on-premises)) | MicrosoftDocs"
 description: "A plug-in is custom business logic that you can integrate with Dynamics 365 for Customer Engagement (online) Customer Engagement to modify or augment the standard behavior of the platform.
 Plug-ins are event handlers since they are registered to execute in response to a particular event being fired by the platform." ms.custom: on-premise ms.date: 03/27/2019